Lim (river): Serbia and Bosnia and Herzegovina

 In the border area, the Lim carved a long gorge Kumanička klisura, between the mountains of Lisa (in Montenegro) and Ozren (in Serbia).
 Lim continues between the mountains of Jadovnik, Pobijenik and Zlatar, and runs through the northern part of the Sandžak area (or Raška oblast).
 Upstream of Priboj, the river is dammed by the hydro power plant "Potpeć", creating Potpeć Reservoir.
 The villages of Garčanica and Lučice and the towns of Brodarevo, Prijepolje, Pribojska Banja and Priboj.
 After Priboj it turns north-west and enters Bosnia and Herzegovina, but only for a few kilometers when it flows back to Serbia and then again to Bosnia at Rudo.
 In Bosnia and Herzegovina, Lim flows between the mountains of Bić, Javorje and Vučevica from the south, and the Varda mountain from the north, before it empties into the Drina near the village of Međeđa.
 The lowest section of the river is flooded by the Višegrad Reservoir, created by the Višegrad hydroelectrical power plant on the Drina.

 Characteristics

 Lim belongs to the Black Sea drainage basin through Drina, Sava and Danube.
 Its drainage basin covers 5968 km2 and the river is not navigable.

 It receives many smaller streams in Montenegro and Bosnia and Herzegovina, however, the two most important are its major right tributaries in Serbia, the Uvac and the Mileševa river.

-Three hypotheses exist about the origin of its name: